scionproto/scion/doc/dev/design/private-ISDs.rst

    These ASes can be from different ISDs, but they must be non-separated, meaning that they must form a single contiguous network where every AS can reach every other AS without leaving the network.
+   A P-ISD may use the same interfaces/links between ASes that are already in used by the public ISD or by other P-ISD.
+It may also use interfaces/links that are not otherwise available.

 2. We chose one or more of the selected ASes to be P-COREs.
    Like normal ISD cores, these P-COREs provide TRC and beaconing for all ASes in the P-ISD.
 However, unlike normal ISD cores, P-COREs do not have external "core" links to any other (P-)ISDs.

 3. Pick an (P-)ISD number.
-For now, we can use an ISD number from the `private range (16-63)
+For now, we can use any ISD number from the `private range (16-63)
    <https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering>`_.
    In case of nested P-ISDs, we need to ensure that no AS participates in P-ISDs that use the same ISD number.